Anatomy of a website

 - If you don't want your Folder included in your Navigation Bar, select No next to Include in Navigation Bar.

 Every new Folder contains an index page.
 You can use index pages to embed a listed index in another page.
 Index pages are otherwise hidden on your site, so don't worry about editing them.
-The only index page you need to edit is the one directly under your Base Folder—that's your homepage.
+The only index page you need to edit is the one directly under your Base Folder/Site Name—that's your homepage.

 If you create a Folder for storage purposes only (a sub-folder inside "documents" for example), you may safely delete its index page.